 - David Craddock, founder and director, David Craddock Consultancy Services

-- EMI alternatives
+- Alternatives to EMI

 - Catherine Gannon, managing partner, Gannons